Tornadoes of 2005: June

 There were 317 tornadoes confirmed in the US in June.

 June 9–13

 A four-day tornado outbreak struck a large portion of the U.S. The outbreak started on the 9th, when 37 tornadoes touched down across five states, with 25 of them in Kansas.
 Two F3 tornadoes touched down; the first was in Trego County, Kansas and the other in Petersburg/Allmon, Texas.
 June 10 saw 13 F0 tornadoes touch down across four states while June 11 produced 24 additional weak tornadoes across five states.
 On June 12, 14 more tornadoes touched down across four states with 11 of them being in Texas.
 All the tornadoes were weak except for a 1200 yard wide F2 that tracked 2 miles in an unusual southwestward direction in Kent County, Texas.
 17 more weak tornadoes touched down across six states before the outbreak ended.
 Overall, 105 tornadoes touched down, although there were no fatalities or injuries.

+June 12 (Country of Georgia)

+Two F2 tornadoes struck the country of Georgia, impacting the eastern and southern regions of the country.
+The two tornadoes struck the villages of Gorelovka and Mughanlo.
+Roofs were torn off homes and power lines were downed.
+12 people were injured by the Mughanlo tornado.
+Heavy rain also accompanied the tornadoes.